 Given the volcanic gravel, the climb consisted of regularly climbing two steps forward only to slide at least one back.
 It took about three hours to make it all the way to the top with freezing winds pelting me the whole way.
 It was a mental and physical battle to the top, to be sure.
 Plenty of people sit this part of the trek out.
 If you have the fitness level to take it on, though, I’d definitely recommend it.

 The top brought on a feeling of accomplishment and sheer ecstasy as the sun rose, illuminating the volcano and the surrounding islands all the way to Bali.

 Do it Yourself:

 - Getting there: If traveling overland, public transportation is probably the quickest option.
 Check out this guide for easy directions

-- Booking: It is entirely possible to book the trek the day before your intended starting day, as I did (and this was during high season).
-Either book from wherever you are in Lombok, or make your way to Senbalun Lawang or Senaru to book directly with a tour operator (which can be done via your guest house or even asking the wait staff at a restaurant who will negotiate on your behalf and organize for you).
+- Booking: It is entirely possible to book the trek the day before your intended starting date, as I did (and this was during high season).
+Either book from wherever you are in Lombok, or make your way to Sembalun Lawang or Senaru to book directly with a tour operator (which can be done via your guesthouse or even asking the wait staff at a restaurant who will negotiate on your behalf and organize for you).
 Don’t forget you can only climb during the dry season from April to November

 - Cost: Luxury operators charge about double what the bargain operators charge, but tend to have more comfortable sleeping bags and bring chairs along to sit in as well as a toilet tent around a hole dug in the ground.
 Cheaper operators do not bring chairs and the wilderness is your bathroom.
 To me, it wasn’t worth it to pay double for these amenities.
 The food and guide knowledge is generally the same in both tours as the guides and porters are contracted out by each operator.
 There are no showers available to any group